-Compiled by Jeff Crabaugh at Carleton College (SERC) and the University of Wyoming
+Compiled by Jeff Crabaugh at Carleton College (more info) (SERC) and the University of Wyoming

 Models of Clastic Sedimentation and Stratigraphy

-Experimental Basin Modeling. (more info) The website of Paul Heller at the University of Wyoming contains stills and videos of experimental basin modeling conducted at St. Anthony Falls Lab at the University of Minnesota; now part of the National Center for Earth Surface Dynamics (NCED).
+Experimental Basin Modeling. ( This site may be offline. ) The website of Paul Heller at the University of Wyoming contains stills and videos of experimental basin modeling conducted at St. Anthony Falls Lab at the University of Minnesota; now part of the National Center for Earth Surface Dynamics (NCED).
 The study documents the geomorphology and sequence stratigraphy resulting from slow and rapid base-level changes.
 Follow link, then click on Experimental Basin Study.

 Origins of Ocean Floor Sediments (more info) This visualization shows three different sources of marine sedimentation from three different source areas; coastal, sea floor, and hydrothermal vent systems.
 Clicking on each image brings up particular examples how how terrigenous, biogenous, and inorganic or 'hydregenous' sediments are formed and delivered to the ocean floor.

 Landscape Instability in an Experimental Drainage Basin. (more info) Animations of a physical model and associated numerical model investigating the stability of eroding drainage basins under conditions of constant climate and uplift.
 This work was conducted by Les Hasbargen at the National Center for Earth Surface Dynamics (NCED) (http://www.nced.umn.edu/home.html), University of Minnesota.

 Models of Carbonate Sedimentation and Stratigraphy